SummerOfBitcoin/code-challenge-2024-tirth2004/README.md

 # Summer of Bitcoin 2024

+> [!IMPORTANT]
+> My codes script do not work on grader, I have talked with Anmol regarding this.
+So I am commiting my output.txt.
+You can run the code locally, it takes around 12 mins on my system

 ## Synopsis

 Our assignment was to mine a block without using any external libraries.
 In the coming sections I will be sharing my approach on how I tackled the problem statement.
 I have used **NO "external" libraries**.
 I have only used libraries such as `hashlib` (for hashing functions), `os` and `json`.
 I implemented all elliptical calculations myself.